duchenpaul/NodeMCU_sensor/README.md

 ```

 6. On NodeMCU, connect `D1 (GPIO5)` to `GND` to simulate the door closed status and disconnect to simulate the opened status.

+# Other
+`esp8266_US-100_sensor_serial.ino` is not stable, it will stop publish status after a certain time